 We can use the same Fire Weather System trigger thresholds for prohibiting fires in the open air under section 52 as we do for changing to a prohibited fire season but use section 52 when the fire risk conditions are not expected to last long enough to make changing to a prohibited fire season practical.

-Other local thresholds have not been set.
+Other local thresholds have not been set due to the low local fire risk.

 Prohibitions or restrictions on activities (section 52)